 You and your roommate have made a home for yourselves, and you don’t know what you’d do without them.
 Show your roomie a little love with a cute Christmas card design featuring the two of you.

-The holidays don’t usually go by without an accident or two along the way.
-Poke fun at your Christmas mishaps with this fun Christmas card idea.
+The holidays don’t usually go by without a road trip or two along the way.
+Poke fun at your Christmas misadventures and long car rides with children with this fun Christmas card idea.

 5. Silly Prop-osals